cscw2015/maverick/Final Report/final_report.md

 ### Interview Results

-From our six interviews, we chose to divide our findings into two major categories: **communication** and **bylaw development.** Part of our focus with our research was to improve councilor-to-councilor communication, so many of our questions were focused on how councilors currently communicate amongst themselves and what channels they use to communicate.
-Our other questions related to what work they have to complete and what technologies they use to complete said work; most work that councilors do culminates in the creation of bylaws for the municipality.
+From our six interviews, we chose to divide our findings into two major categories: **communication** and **bylaw development.** Part of our focus with our research was to improve councillor-to-councillor communication, so many of our questions were focused on how councillors currently communicate amongst themselves and what channels they use to communicate.
+Our other questions related to what work they have to complete and what technologies they use to complete said work; most work that councillors do culminates in the creation of bylaws for the municipality.
 After discussing our findings from the interviews, we go over some of the issues that we identified from the interviews and from the meetings along with possible solutions (if they immediately exist).

 #### Communication

 - Councillors communicate a lot with residents <can we make a diagram for what we expected vs. what we found?>
-	- expected: councilor-to-councilor interaction being encouraged and facilitated
+	- expected: councillor-to-councillor interaction being encouraged and facilitated
-	- found: majority of councilors focus on councilor-citizen communication, communication between councilors is done when they meet for committees or in other official meetings
+	- found: majority of councillors focus on councillor-citizen communication, communication between councillors is done when they meet for committees or in other official meetings
-		- supposed to follow proper channels for communication: all communication directed at coworkers has to be conducted through city manager
+		- supposed to follow proper channels for communication: all communication directed at city workers has to be conducted through city manager
 - Receive information in terms of ideas, feedback and complaints through emails, phone calls, Facebook and Twitter
-	- some councilors redirect phone calls from their "official" number to their personal cell number
+	- some councillors redirect phone calls from their "official" <office?> number to their personal cell number
 	- some request phone calls to follow up on particularly large/complicated emails
 		- emails are expected to be "perfect" in terms of grammar/dialogue, phone calls don't have to be as formal
 - Communication happens with staff and other councillors through email and in person